-one in respect of which provision for its recovery is not otherwise made explicitly or implicitly in the DPP or, where applicable, CPP;
+one in respect of which provision for its recovery is not otherwise made explicitly or implicitly in the DPP or, where applicable, CPP; and

-come into effect during a DPP regulatory period or, where applicable, CPP regulatory period; and
+come into effect during a DPP regulatory period or, where applicable, CPP regulatory period.

-have been reasonably unforeseen at the time the DPP determination or, where applicable, CPP determination, was made.

 For the purpose of subclause (1), where a cost relates to both electricity distribution services and other services supplied by the EDB, only the proportion of the cost attributable to the supply of electricity distribution services (as determined in accordance with clause 2.1.1), may be a pass-through cost.